llvm/llvm-project/llvm/docs/DirectX/DXILResources.rst

 `Binding information`
    Information about where the resource comes from.
-This is either (a) a binding space, lower bound in that space, and size of the binding, or (b) an index into a dynamic resource heap.
+This is either (a) a register space, lower bound in that space, and size of the binding, or (b) an index into a dynamic resource heap.

    In LLVM we represent binding information in the arguments of the :ref:`handle creation intrinsics <dxil-resources-handles>`.
 When generating